wireseo/tp/docs/DeveloperGuide.md

 The `Index` only applies for `DeleteConsultationCommand` and `DeleteMasteryCheckCommand` as `DeleteTaskCommand` utilizes a `String` to store identifiers instead;
 however, they are similar in how they operate and interact with the rest of the system.

-#### 4.4.4 Path Execution of DeleteConsultationCommand
+#### 4.4.4 Path Diagram of DeleteConsultationCommand
 As there are many `DeleteCommand` subclasses such as `DeleteMasteryCheckCommand` and `DeleteTaskCommand`, we will only bring in one of them.
-In this and the following section, we will be using the `DeleteConsultationCommand` as an example for the `DeleteCommand` path execution and sequence diagram.
+In this and the following section, we will be using the `DeleteConsultationCommand` as an example for the `DeleteCommand` path diagram and sequence diagram.
 The diagram below demonstrates the expected path execution of `DeleteConsultationCommand`.
 The other `DeleteCommand` subclasses will execute similarly.